miguelbiron/mcMDISolver/README.md

 Additional information
 ----------------------

 Run `?MDI_solve` for a different example.

-Also, check the package vignette to get a better understanding of the method used.
+Also, check the pdf file at the root for a description of MDI estimation and the method used to solve it.